 If you are contemplating a divorce in the state of Colorado, you may have many questions running through your mind.
 If you have children, those questions can become exceedingly complicated as you and your spouse try to determine who gets primary custody of the children.
-When this situation arises, it is important to contact an experienced Colorado Family Law attorney to help guide you through this difficult process.
+When this situation arises, it is important to contact an experienced Colorado Family Law Child Custody Lawyer to help guide you through this difficult process.

 No More Custody: